 General and administrative expenses for the fiscal year ended March 31, 2013 were \$3,798,075, a 38% increase compared to the fiscal year ended March 31, 2012.
 General and administrative expenses were 22% of total revenues in fiscal 2013 compared to 17% of total revenues in fiscal 2012.
 The increase can be attributed to the general increase in operational activity and the expansion into the U.S. market.
 We have made significant investment in our staff and its growth to expand markets as well as develop products.
 Along with this growth is a sharpened focus on training clients and suppliers on combustion control and management.
 We have retained additional support staff to manage this growth such as sales management, IT, operational management, quality control and shipping staff.
-In addition, we also realized increases in several major components of general and administrative expense including professional fees of \$903,184, research and development of \$166,187 during fiscal 2013.
+In addition, we also realized increases in several major components of general and administrative expense including professional fees of \$903,184, research and development of \$315,045 and stock option expense of \$166,187 during fiscal 2013.
 By comparison, during fiscal 2012, we realized professional fees of \$584,660, research and development of \$164,000 and stock option expense of \$80,530.
 Professional fees include legal and accounting costs related to our public filings and investor relations fees.
 Legal and accounting costs incurred during fiscal 2013 related to our public filings remained fairly constant.
 Stock options granted to employees in 2011 and 2013 are amortized over the expected term of five years.
 Accordingly, we anticipate a similar expense in fiscal 2014.
-As we continue to expand, we anticipate general and administrative expense in 2014.
+As we continue to expand, we anticipate general and administrative expenses will also continue to grow in proportion.